kaltenburger/NetworkPredictionICWSM2021/README.md

 2. How to run code where folder organization is briefly described below:
   * ./data/: Placeholder folder for storing raw datasets.
 We use the Facebook100 (FB100) dataset (Traud et al. 2011; Traud, Mucha, and Porter 2012), the Copenhagen Networks Study (Stopczynski et al. 2014) and the Reality Mining dataset (Eagle and Pentland 2006).
   * ./code/: Code for recreating tables and figures in main paper.
-Note that relative file directories will have to be updated in the code as needed.
+Note that relative file paths will have to be updated in the code as needed.
   * ./figs/: Folder for all figures.
-  * [KEEP?] ./output/: Output files generated from some of the scripts in the ./code/ folder.

 3. For all the ReFeX code, we adapt from https://github.com/LLNL/refex-rolx.